chenxingqiang/secret-learn/doc/developers/contributing.rst

     a couple of days (instant replies are not guaranteed though).

-It is often helpful to keep your local feature branch synchronized with the latest changes of the main jax-sklearn repository:
+It is often helpful to keep your local feature branch synchronized with the latest changes of the main secret-learn repository:

 .. prompt:: bash